amityadav-72/amityadav-72/README.md

-- 💻 My technical skills include proficiency in programming languages like C, Java, and Python.
+- 💻 My technical skills include proficiency in programming languages Java, and Python.
 - 🛠️ I have experience in Power BI, SQL, Azure and Google Cloud Platform (GCP).
 - 🌐 I have experience with version control using Git and GitHub.
 - 📊 I'm currently learning AI .